ozoesono/invoicegenerator/README.md

 ```
 This will create a an InvoiceGenerator-1.0.jar file.

-4. Execute this file:
+4. Execute this command:
 ```
 $ java -jar invoicegenerator/build/libs/InvoiceGenerator-1.0.jar "Tenant 1" "Tenant 2" "Tenant 3" "Tenant 4"
 ```
-This will create four invoices, one for each Tenant.
+This will create four HTML invoices, one for each Tenant.
 This can be seen in this folder:
 ```
 invoicegenerator/src/main/out
 ```